dkubeio/blockchain-setup/README.md

 - [Cleanup](#-cleanup)

 ## 🎯 Overview
-This project provisions a secure, multi-tier AWS network and Managed Blockchain resources using Terraform for document ledgering and securing AI interactions.
+This project provisions a secure, multi-tier AWS network and Managed Blockchain resources using Terraform for supply chain monitoring.
 The infrastructure includes a Hyperledger Fabric network, client application, and all necessary networking components.

 ## 🛠️ Prerequisites